Nicaraguan fourth ballot box

-The Nicaraguan fourth ballot box or Nicaraguan cuarta urna is a referendum or plebiscite proposed by Nicaraguan president Daniel Ortega as part of a project to pressure for and effect a change to Nicaraguan constitutional law regarding term limits imposed on the presidency.
+The Nicaraguan fourth ballot box or Nicaraguan cuarta urna was a referendum or plebiscite proposed by Nicaraguan president Daniel Ortega as part of a project to pressure for and effect a change to Nicaraguan constitutional law regarding term limits imposed on the presidency.
 This follows in the wake of similar efforts by fellow Central American president Manuel Zelaya to propose a fourth ballot box in Honduras.

 Ortega recently gained a victory towards defeating presidential term limits when the Nicaraguan Supreme Court decided a constitutional ban on re-election did not apply to him.
-Ortega is seeking to run again for the presidency in 2011.
-Nicaraguan lawmakers continue to oppose Ortega's re-election plans.
+Ortega was seeking to run again for the presidency in 2011.
+Nicaraguan lawmakers continued to oppose Ortega's re-election plans.

+The Supreme Court of Justice of Nicaragua abolished term limits in Nicaragua in November 2009.